bhisaac/5eFP/5eFP-SRD.md

 #### Preparing and Casting Spells

-You begin the game with two 1st level spell slots.
-To cast one of your spells, you must expend a slot of the spell’s level or higher.
-You regain all expended spell slots when you finish a long rest.
-For example, if you know the 1st-level spell *cure wounds* and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.
+You begin the game with 2 mana and knowing 2 1st-level spells.
+To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
+You regain all spent mana at the beginning of a game session.

+For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can either cast _cure wounds_ as a 1st-level spell or spend an additional +1 mana to cast it as a 2nd-level spell.
 Casting the spell doesn’t remove it from your list of prepared spells.

-You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
-When you do so, choose a number of cleric spells equal to WIS + LEVEL (minimum of one spell).
-The spells must be of a level for which you have spell slots.

-You can change your list of prepared spells at headquarters (HQ).
-While away from HQ, you can prepare a new list of cleric spells by completing a short rest in prayer or meditation.

 #### Spellcasting Ability